ancasimon/mushroom-picker/README.md

 1. User can see all the mushrooms available in the forest.
 1. User can pick a mushroom, which adds a random mushroom to the user's basket.
 1. User can see the number of mushrooms for each type currently in their basket.
+1. User can see all the mushroom selected as they get added to his basket.
+1. If the user happens to select a mushroom type that is already available in the basket, the count for that mushroom type gets increased by 1 and the user sees an alert about that change.
 1. If the user picks a poisonous mushroom, the first two mushrooms in the basket get removed.
+If there's only one mushroom in the basket, then it gets removed.
+Otherwise, if the basket is empty, user just gets a warning that he happened upon a poisonous mushroom.
 1. If the user picks the deadly mushroom, then all the mushrooms in the basket get removed.
 1. If a user picks a magic mushroom, then their basket gets filled instantaneously with one of each of the regular mushrooms (non-magic, non-poisonous, and non-deadly).
 1. When the user's basket has at least one of each of the regular mushrooms (non-magic, non-poisonous, and non-deadly), then they get a fun Congratulations! flashing animation.